-Examinations include gross and histopathologic analyses of various species of animal models with an emphasis on comprehensive phenotypic evaluations of genetically engineered mice and pre-clinical and toxicity studies.
+Examinations include gross and histopathologic analyses of various species of animal models with an emphasis on comprehensive phenotypic evaluations of genetically engineered mice and pre-clinical efficacy and toxicity studies.
 In addition, examinations of tissue biopsies, embryos and slide evaluations are also performed.
+Phenotypic Evaluation

-Investigators submit for evaluation three to five mice of each genotype, including the same number of age- and sex-matched controls.
+Investigators typically submit for evaluation a minimum of three to five mice of each genotype, including the same number of age- and sex-matched controls.
 Controls are littermates exposed to the same environment and experimental conditions, not mice of the same background strain purchased from a commercial vendor.

 After a brief ante mortem observation period, the mice are euthanized by carbon dioxide asphyxiation.
 They are then weighed, and blood is collected via percutaneous cardiac puncture for subsequent hematology and clinical chemistry.

 Urine and other fluids can also be analyzed.
 Because of the small volumes obtained from mice, however, pooling of samples from mice of the same genotype, age and sex may be indicated.

 Survey radiographs, including dorsal-ventral and lateral views, are taken with a Faxitron.
 Digital gross photographs are taken of any lesions in mutants and their lack thereof in controls.

 A complete necropsy is performed.
 All organs are examined grossly, and the following organs are routinely weighed to the nearest milligram prior to fixation for determining organ-to-body weight ratios (percentage of body weight):